 Guidance for Student Education Service staff responsible for updating local files and records when a student changes their name, title, and/or gender.

 Below are the documentary requirements to support each type of change, which students will be asked to provide when compelting the Identity Change Request webform:

-- Name Student Notification of Change Form and official documentation (e.g. passport, deed poll, marriage certificate, divorce certificate)
+- Name – official documentation (e.g. passport, deed poll, marriage certificate, divorce certificate)

-- Title (related to professional standing) Student Notification of Change Form and official documentation (e.g. degree certificate)
+- Title (related to professional standing) – official documentation (e.g. degree certificate)

-- Title (unrelated to professional standing) Student Notification of Change Form
+- Title (unrelated to professional standing) – no documentation required

 Changes to name and/or title will be communicated to Schools via emails automatically triggered from Banner.

-Changes to gender markers will be communicated to named School contacts and the Equality Policy Unit via email from the Student Education Service (Operations).
+Changes to gender markers will be communicated to named School contacts and the Equality and Inclusion Unit via email from the Student Education Service (Operations).